evkx/evkx.github.io/content/models/rivian/r1/R1T_Quad-Motor_AWD/_index.md

 </a>
 <figcaption><h4>Rivian R1T Quad-Motor AWD</h4></figcaption></figur>

-We have separated our description of the Rivian R1T Quad-Motor AWD into sections.
+We have separated our Rivian R1T Quad-Motor AWD article into sections.
 If you want to wait to read the full article, click the links below to the different areas.
 We also have an overview of the [full specifications](specifications), an [image gallery](gallery), detailed information about [charging performance](chargingcurve), and some [online reviews](reviews).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)